kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   `{vendor, subnet}`.
 The same claim missing `vendor` fails the common group — verify the device is filtered out (some applicable group not satisfied).
-- Key Collision Across Applicable Extractors (slice-author error):
+- Key Collision Across Applicable Extractors (slice-authoring error):
   Pool declares a no-selector extractor with key `subnet` and a NIC extractor (`type == "nic"`) also with key `subnet`.
 A claim evaluated against a NIC device makes both applicable.
 Verify the